openstack-archive/wsme/doc/integrate.rst

 Pecan
 -----

+    *"*\ Pecan_ *was created to fill a void in the Python web-framework world – a very lightweight framework that provides object-dispatch style routing.
+    Pecan does not aim to be a "full stack" framework, and therefore includes no out of the box support for things like sessions or databases.
+Pecan instead focuses on HTTP itself."*

 .. warning::

     A pecan application is not able to mount another wsgi application on a subpath.
-For that reason, additional protocols are not supported for now.
+For that reason, additional protocols are not supported for now, ie until wsme provides a middleware that can do the same as a mounted WSRoot.

 :mod:`wsmeext.pecan` -- Pecan adapter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~